fenago/puppet-course/quickstart/md/Lab_9.md

 ### Conditional statements in templates

-You might not be very impressed with templates so far, pointing out that you can already interpolate the values of Puppet expressions in strings, and hence files, without using a template.
-That said, templates allow you to interpolate data into much bigger files than it would be practical or desirable to create with a literal string in your Puppet manifest.

-Templates also allow you to do something else very useful: **include or exclude sections of text** based on the result of some Puppet conditional expression.

-We\'ve already met conditional statements in manifests in [Lab 5],
-[*Variables, expressions, and facts*], where we used them to conditionally include sets of Puppet resources (`if.pp`):
+We\'ve already met conditional statements in manifests in Lab 5 where we used them to conditionally include sets of Puppet resources (`if.pp`):

 ```